vhsw/HomeAssistant-Tapo-P100-Control/README.md

-# Home Assistant Tapo P100 Control
+# Home Assistant Tapo P100 Integration

 A custom integration for Home Assistant to control the Tp-Link Tapo P100 smart plugs